cheesasaurus/ProfuselyViolentProgression/BepInExPlugins/PalacePrivileges/README.md

 - `.castlePrivs set keyClanCooldownHours 48.0`
   - When clan members separate, they have to wait `48` hours before using keys on each other's castles.
   - Could be set to e.g. `0.5` to make the waiting time 30 minutes.
-  - Can be set to `0` to effectively remove the waiting time.
+  - Can be set to `0` to remove the waiting time.
+- `.castlePrivs set DebugLogRulings true`
+  - When enabled, logs details about every ruling made.
+For debugging purposes.
+  - Disabled by default.

 ## Support